Confession: I used to hate looking at this picture.

 For most people, the initial reaction after a major blow is to fight your way back to where you were.
 After all, you’re experiencing ego death: the things you once thought about yourself and your world are no longer true.

-You feel like you’re in mourning because you ARE.
+You feel like you’re in mourning because you are.
 Although you might not realize it, you’re mourning the person you used to be.

-But at the end of it all, YOU ARE the same person without the job, house, parent, spouse etc. It will just take your brain a little while to know that.
+But at the end of it all, you are the same person without the job, house, parent, spouse etc. It will just take your brain a little while to know that.

 Reframe Feeling Broken Method #2: